jjonsson/pythonic-printer/README.md

 Run make in this directory to produce a small test program that show's off some off pp::print's capabilities.
 The program will be called pptest.

-gcc is required to compile pythonic_print.
-It should work with versions 4.6 and higher.
+gcc is required to compile pythonic_print. pythonic_print should compile with version 4.6.3 of gcc and higher, though versions lower than that may not work.